 Shapira’s dissenters feel removing hate speech is a kind of censorship which, he concluded in an email to Hyperallergic, is “stupid on multiple levels.
 Twitter isn’t a basic human right, so censorship is the wrong word.
 Twitter is the product of a private company – them deleting certain comments from their platform is simply householder’s rights.
 Referring to Twitter removing hate speech such as ‘Gays to Auschwitz’ as censorship is an insult to people who actually had to fight for their freedom of speech.
 I’m not demanding Twitter to set up new guidelines.
 I’m merely asking them to live up to the guidelines THEY set up themselves.
 It’s not about them deleting every tweet reported, it’s about reviewing those tweets properly…preferably with the same speed and determination they show when it’s about removing boob pics.”

 This isn’t Shapira’s first public reaction to shameful behavior.
-Earlier this year, his video and project, Yolocaust, combined selfies taken at Berlin’s Holocaust Memorial (yoga poses, smiling faces!) with footage from Nazi concentration camps; those who wanted their images removed could email the artist at [email protected] of the featured “selfie-takers” did reach out and apologize, including the man who’d captioned his photo, “Jumping on dead Jews @ Holocaust Memorial.”
+Earlier this year, his video and project, Yolocaust, combined selfies taken at Berlin’s Holocaust Memorial (yoga poses, smiling faces!) with footage from Nazi concentration camps; those who wanted their images removed could email the artist at [email protected] Most of the featured “selfie-takers” did reach out and apologize, including the man who’d captioned his photo, “Jumping on dead Jews @ Holocaust Memorial.”
 “I am sorry,” he wrote.
 “I truly am…I would like to be undouched.”
 Perhaps Twitter will undouche themselves, too.